JieHong-Liu/Advanced_Logic_Synthesis/HW3/README.md

 $ make test $name
 ```

-It will build an executable file and test on testcase $name with k=$k.
+It will build an executable file and test on testcase $name.

 E.g., test on s27_opt